sagarchaitanya/monte-carlo-grain-growth/normal_grain_growth/README.md

 This code is written in C++.
 It represents a minimalistic example of Potts Monte Carlo methods to simulation the normal grain growth.
 Visualization is written using VTK libraries.

 ## Build
-Required packaged to be preinstalled:
+Required packages to be preinstalled:
 - VTK 8.2
 - cmake 3.5.1 or higher